 Before we move on, first I want to encourage you as business leaders and business owners to build up your stack of cash.
 More specifically, your emergency fund.
 Put money aside, and/or make sure you have access to capital through lines of credit, investors, etc.

 This is super important.
 I know you’re thinking, “Okay, I agree, but how do I do that?”
 Well, that is a different topic beyond the scope of this post, so reach out to us and we’ll help.
-Right now I just want to go over three ways in which money can solve your business problems.
+Right now, I just want to go over:

 1. Natural disasters: